awesto/django-shop/docs/features.rst

 Django-SHOP is shipped with a set of currency types, bringing their own money arithmetic.
 This adds an additional layer of security, because one can not accidentally sum up different currencies.
 These money types always know how to represent themselves in different local environments, prefixing their amount with the correct currency symbol.
-They also offer the special amount “no price” (represented by ``–``), which behaves like zero but is handy for gratuitous items.
+They also offer the special amount "no price" (represented by ``–``), which behaves like zero but is handy for gratuitous items.